Sahara Desert Discovery – Are Humans to Blame for the Transformation of the Green Sahara into a Desert?

 The desert land of the Northern region was like any other tropical region covered with grasslands, rivers, lakes, and even forests.
 Therefore, how did the massive transformation happen and all water vanished without any trace of green?
 Archaeologists and paleoecologists have been tirelessly looking for the answer for years and could not progress much.
 However, the idea of archaeologist David Wright published in the journal Frontiers in Earth Science appeared to have made some breakthrough.
 Wright pointed at humans as the possible cause for transforming the once-green regions into a desert.

 The incredible transformation resulted in the creation of the Sahara desert.
 To understand the Sahara desert meaning we must look at the Arabic word Sahra which means desert.
 Altogether deserts cover about 9 million square kilometers which are equivalent to 18 times the size of Spain.
-Before we delve deeper into the human role in the geographical transformation of the African continent, we must understand the climatic factors that existed.
+Before we delve deeper into the human role in the geographical transformation of the African continent, we must understand the Sahara YouTube that existed.

 The Climatic Condition of the Sahara